Coded Load Balancing in Cache Networks: System Model

 Suppose that the cache network is responsible for handling a library of $K$ files $\mathcal{W}=\{W_1,\dots,W_K\}$, each of size $F$ bits, whereas the popularity profile follows a known distribution $\mathcal{P}=\{p_1,\dots,p_K\}$.

-The network operates in two phases, namely, \emph{cache content placement} and \emph{content delivery}.
-In the cache content placement phase, each node $i$ caches $Z_i \triangleq \Psi_i(W_1,\ldots,W_K)$ such that $H(Z_i)\le MF$ where $M$ is the cache size of each node.
+We assume that the network operates in two phases, namely, \emph{cache content placement} and \emph{content delivery}.
+In the cache content placement phase, each server $i$ caches $Z_i \triangleq \Psi_i(W_1,\ldots,W_K)$ such that $H(Z_i)\le MF$ where $M$ is the cache size of each server.
+Here $\Psi_i(\cdot)$ is a function of files in $\mathcal{W}$ that generates data $Z_i$ to be placed in the cache of server $i$.

-Consider a time block during which $n$ files are requested from the servers sequentially.
-The server of each request is chosen uniformly at random from all $n$ servers.
-Let $D_i$ denote the number of requests (demands) arrived at server $i$.
-Then for large $n$ we have $D_i \sim \mathrm{Po(1)}$ for all $1\le i\le n$.
+Consider a time block during which $n$ file requests have arrived uniformly at random among the servers (\ie, graph vertices).
+Let $R_i$ denote the number of requests (demands) arrived at server $i$.
+Then, for large $n$, we have $R_i \sim \mathrm{Po(1)}$ for all $1\le i\le n$.